rusirunethmina/rusirunethmina/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning JavaScript
+- 🌱 Founder of Codelus.io
 - 👯 I’m looking to collaborate on WEB Projects
 - 🤔 I’m looking for help with API (development)
 - 💬 Ask me about Peshawar (Tech's spike)